VABAR/VABAR.github.io/index.md

 widget-1:
    title: "València International Bayesian Analysis Summer School"
    url: '/events/vibass/'
    text: 'VIBASS I is the first edition of the summer school on Bayesian Statistics to be held from 17th until 21st July 2017 in València (Spain).
-VIBASS offers an opportunity to be introduced into the Bayesian reasoning without previous knowledge in the subject.'
+VIBASS offers an opportunity to be introduced into the Bayesian reasoning without previous knowledge in the subject.<br /><b>*** Early registration extended to May 30th ***</b>'
    image: widget_vibass17.png
 widget-2:
    title: "Aki Vehtari"